aarblaster/aarblaster/README.md

 Lighting Designer, sometime coder, Mac nerd, coffee snob.
 Now in London but from Ngunnawal and Ngambri Country. 🐨

 - 🤖 I make [MigraineBot](https://codebyanthony.com/migrainebot), an iOS to help track your migraine attacks, because I couldn't find one I liked.
-- 🌱 I’m learning Swift as I go.
-It's an onging process.
+- 🌱 I’m learning Swift.
+It's an ongoing process.
 - 🎓 I teach people to be Lighting Designers, Electricians and Lighting Programmers at a UK Drama School.
 - 🎭 + 🧑‍💻 is how I spend my days.